-Within the Control Plan you can find the following information for the individual process steps:
+Within the Control Plan you can find the following information for each individual process step:

 - Numbers and name of the process step - Required machine, tools, etc. for this process step - Product and process requirements relevant for this process step as well as their number - Classification of the characteristics (as symbols) - Information on the characteristic tests (kind of action, sample size and frequency, etc.) - Reaction plans if the requirement specification is not fulfilled